Antolius/deployments-and-disasters/content/scenarios/about-shortly.md

 Short.ly uses a micro service architecture.
 This means there are separate services supporting each of the tree main features:
 * Shortening URLs is performed by `🗜️ Shortener service`.
 Info on the shortened URLs is stored in `🔗️ URLs Database`.
 * URL redirecting is handled by `🔄️ Redirect Service`.
 It first looks for the URL in `🔗️ Cache`, and falls back to `🔗️ URLs Database` in case a short URL is not currently cached.
-Lastly it sends the info about the redirect event, including short and long URLs and the user agent info, to `📬️ Events Queue`.
+Lastly it sends the info about the redirect event, including short and long URLs and the user agent, to `📬️ Events Queue`.
-* Processing of redirect events is handled by `⚙️ Event Handler` service, which reads from `📬️ Events Queue`.
+* Converting redirect events into click rate statistics is handled by `⚙️ Event Handler` service, which reads from `📬️ Events Queue`.
 It calculates click rates and stores them in `📊️ Stats Database`.
-It also stores URL info into `🔗️ Cache`.
+It also populates `🔗️ Cache` with short codes and long URLs.

 {{<mermaid>}}
 flowchart TB